 Research

 With non-invasive brain stimulation, activity in certain brain areas can be enhanced or inhibited.
-These methods usually have only very few side effects.
+These methods usually come with few side effects.
 We mostly use transcranial direct current stimulation to increase (or decrease) cortical excitability.

-Functional Magnetic Resonance Imaging (fMRI) is a method developed to exhibit regional, time-varying changes in brain metabolism.
+Functional Magnetic Resonance Imaging (fMRI) is a method to measure regional, time-varying changes in brain metabolism.
 These metabolic changes can be due to task-induced cognitive changes or due to unregulated processes during rest.
+With layer fMRI, these changes can be examined in individual cortical layers or columns.

-During real-time fMRI neurofeedback, participants are instructed to regulate their brain activity in a specific brain area.
+During real-time fMRI neurofeedback, participants learn to regulate their brain activity in a specific brain region.
 The current brain activity is measured in real-time and data pre-processing as well as data analysis is performed with dedicated software.
-Feedback is provided to the participant in the scanner via a projector in the form of a thermometer icon, with the temperature reading indicating the current level of brain activity.
+Feedback is provided to the participant in the scanner using a projector in the form of a thermometer icon, with the temperature reading indicating the current level of brain activity.
 The participants perform several training runs, which are composed of baseline blocks and up- or down-regulation blocks.
-During the regulation blocks, the target-level indicator of the thermometer display moves up or down, indicating that the participants should in- or decrease activity in the targeted brain region.
-With the help of feedback information, participants can learn to voluntarily control their brain activity in the targeted brain area.
+During regulation blocks, the target-level indicator of the thermometer display moves up or down, indicating that the participants should in- or decrease activity in the targeted brain region.
+With the help of feedback provided, participants can learn to control their brain activity in targeted brain regions.

 In collaboration with Amsterdam UMC (Prof. Dr. Charlotte Teunissen), we use blood-based biomarkers (e.g., amyloid or tau) to test associations with response to interventions.